rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 etc.

-### Random iteration
+### Pattern of iteration

-   Not every iteration would invoke "My Orders".
+To mimic real-life load across the various pages, not every iteration would invoke "My Orders".
    So the automation scripts would need to use a
    <strong>percentage chance</strong>
    when the action is performed.

+Ideally, we would have a data-driven approach where a file external to the code specifies the pattern of invocation.
+This approach would not require a re-compile after changes.

 ### Reset data